 - 3.4.5.
 To prepare the Police and Crime Plan for submission to the Police and Crime Commissioner. - 3.4.6.
 To provide information to the Police and Crime Panel, as reasonably required to enable the panel to carry out its functions. - 3.4.7.
-To sign contracts on behalf of the Police and Crime Commissioner including contracts which are required to be executed under the common seal of the Police and Crime
+To sign contracts on behalf of the Police and Crime Commissioner including contracts

-15 s18(3)(d) and (7) PRSRA11
+&lt;sup>15 s18(3)(d) and (7) PRSRA11